viiining/VueToDoList/README.md

-# My to do list with Vue.js
+# Todo list with Vue.js

 ## Here is a simple to do list